fleetofthemalden/comp20/frogger/README.md

 Collaboration:
 None

-		 			Before	After
-PageSpeed
-Rating:				93/100
-_

-YSlow
-Overall:				A

-Use CDN:				B
-Expires Headers:		D
-Small cachable favicon:	B
-All other categories:	A

 1) Optimizations done:
 -Placed JavaScript tag below content, as not to hinder the content loading first -Removed Audio (single largest HTTP request)
 -Combined sprites into single SpriteSheet (1 fewer request) -Added all resources to HTML5 offline cache
+-Minified Javascript

+2) Using Chrome Developer Tools, I can see that all of the HTTP status requests are now 304 Not Modified.
+When accessing the site for the first time on firefox, I was asked if the website could "store data for offline use".

+3,4)

+		 			Before	After
+Chrome Dev Tools
+Requests:				7	4
+Transferred:		288MB	247B
+Time				4.80S	186mS

+PageSpeed
+Rating:				93/100	93/100

+YSlow Ratings
+Overall:				A	A
+Use CDN:				B	A
+Expires Headers:		D	D
+Small cachable favicon:	B	B
+All other categories:	A	A

+The improvements made are rather small.
+The most significant change was the use of cached resources and the removal of the audio file from the game.
+This reduced both the number and size of the requests made.

 ___________________________________________